 Keep in mind these things when applying for a delisting:

-1. If you are a repetitive abuser, you will find it difficult, if not impossible, to be de-listed.
+- If you are a repetitive abuser, you will find it difficult, if not impossible, to be de-listed.

-2. Don’t dispute or argue.
+- Don’t dispute or argue.
 Focus on the facts they provide you and apply the remedies.

-3. If you know the cause of a listing, fix it first and then apply for de-listing.
+- If you know the cause of a listing, fix it first and then apply for de-listing.

-Here is a good post to read more: How to Remove IP Address from Blacklist
+Read more: How to Remove IP Address from Blacklist

-How Do I not Get Blacklisted?
+How Not to Get Blacklisted?

 Here are the simple rules to follow:

-1. Don’t purchase or scrape email addresses.
+- Don’t purchase or scrape email addresses.
 Instead, build your email list organically to make sure you are not hitting spam traps.

-2. Don’t send to email lists rented from 3rd party organizations even if you have a similar offer.
+- Don’t send to email lists rented from 3rd party organizations even if you have a similar offer.
 Those people didn’t subscribe to your emails and are likely to report your email as spam.

-3. Use a confirmed opt-in process.
+- Use a confirmed opt-in process.
 You may end up with a smaller list but you win in quality.
 The confirmed opt-in process protects you from bots, malicious subscriptions, invalid email addresses caused by human typos, and spam traps.

-4. Remove inactive email addresses regularly.
+- Remove inactive email addresses regularly.
 If a recipient has not engaged with your emails for the last 90 days, exclude their email address from your mailing list to avoid sending to a recycled spam trap.

-5. Monitor user complaints.
+- Monitor user complaints.
 Subscribe to feedback loops where it’s possible to receive email notifications when someone reports your email as spam.
 Remove complaining users from your list in a timely manner.

-6. Add an unsubscribe link to a prominent place.
+- Add an unsubscribe link to a prominent place.
 Make sure that the unsubscribe process is working and the recipient will not receive any further emails from you.

 Spam filters are constantly evolving and learning.
 There is no measure that will guarantee you deliverability for a lifetime.
 This means you should always test your email spam score, IP address, and email placement before you send an email campaign.

 Moreover, you should run a spam test when you observe an unusual drop in your email open rate.
 It may be caused by a high number of your emails going to the recipients’ junk folders or blocked messages.
-And GlockApps is a good place to start testing and optimising your email deliverability.
+And GlockApps is a good place to start testing and optimizing your email deliverability.